Last update 5/2/2024

 On the other hand, hard clipping cuts off the sine curve more aggressively.
 There’s a sudden cut and a sudden “release” when the signal goes back in the limitations of a pedal’s or amp’s headroom.

 Lastly, we have extreme clipping, which ultimately morphs the original signal.
 The sine curve turns into a square, which impacts the sonic output.
 Signals are pushed harder into devices and are then aggressively clipped or cut off.

 Types of clipping will determine the three basic distortion types.
-Of course, other factors can further change the kind of distortion and fine-tune it.
-For instance, there are also symmetrical and asymmetrical clipping and different transistor types.
+Of course, other factors can further change and fine-tune the distortion.
+For instance, symmetrical and asymmetrical clipping and different transistor types exist.